Death of Tamla Horsford: Second investigation

-On June 12, 2020, Forsyth County Sheriff Ron Freeman sent a letter requesting that the case be re-opened and investigated by the GBI.
+On June 12, 2020, Forsyth County Sheriff Ron Freeman sent a letter requesting that the case be reopened and investigated by the GBI.
 He stated that the investigation was best undertaken by an independent law enforcement agency.
 The GBI agreed to reopen the case on June 18, 2020, but did not specify when the investigation would begin.

-On July 28, 2021, the GBI concluded their re-investigation, ultimately deciding not to pursue criminal charges.
+On July 28, 2021, the GBI concluded its re-investigation, ultimately deciding not to pursue criminal charges.